researchmm/SiamDW/README.md

 ##### [Param-Tune]()
 <div id="TUNE-TOOLKIT"></div>
 Siamese trackers are severely sensitive to hyper-parameters in common sense.
 We provide a toolkit for selecting optimal hyper-parameters on a benchmark (for SiamFC).
 Wish our efforts will be helpful to your work.
-Only OTB is supported.
+You should choose a validation dataset and modify evaluation scripts according to practical needs.

 ```
-mpiexec -n 16  python ./siamese_tracking/tune_gene.py --arch SiamFCRes22 --resume ./snapshot/CIResNet22.pth --dataset OTB2013 --gpu_nums 4 2>&1 | tee logs/gene_tune_fc.log
+mpiexec -n 16  python ./siamese_tracking/tune_gene.py --arch SiamFCRes22 --resume ./snapshot/CIResNet22.pth --dataset xxxx --gpu_nums 4 2>&1 | tee logs/gene_tune_fc.log
 ```